Kapsyloffer/RUSTBU/README.md

 - [ ] Lobby browser.
 - [ ] Lobby/in-game chat.
-- [ ] Option to select color on lobby creation.
+- [ ] Option to select your color on lobby creation.
 - [ ] Option to surrender.
 - [ ] Option to offer draw.
 - [ ] Option to ask for takeback.